Composite Classical and Quantum Channel Discrimination: Composite State Discrimination

 Hence,

 and hence the discrimination task considered is equivalent to discriminating between these convex hulls of the sets $S_n$ and $T_n$.
-We are interested in the quantum Stein exponent for this discrimination task, i.e.~the optimal exponential decay rate of the type II error in the limit of infinitely many copies of the state, given that the type I error also goes to zero asymptotically.
-This Stein exponent can be expressed as
+We are interested in the quantum Stein exponent for this discrimination task, i.e.~the optimal exponential decay rate of the type II error in the limit $n \to \infty$ (which corresponds to infinitely many states being provided).
+Morally, the expression we are interested in is

+However, due to the optimization over the elements from the sets $S_n$ and $T_n$, for any fixed $ε > 0$, $D^{\varepsilon}_H(S_n\|T_n)$ need not be super-additive in $n$, and hence we are not aware of any way to show that the limit $n \to \infty$ exists in these expressions.
+However, in many cases we are able to show that after additionally taking the limit $ε \to 0$ outside, the final expression does not depend on whether one takes a $\liminf$ or a $\limsup$ inside.
+Hence, we introduce the following notation